mmerickel/pyramid_auth_demo/docs/resource_trees.rst

 Root Factory
 ============

 Resources are organized into a tree of objects that are traversed using a path (``'/foo/bar/baz'``).
 Each :term:`resource` is expected to implement the ``__getitem__`` method and return the next resource in the tree.
-Pyramid uses a factory which, given the current request object, returns the root of the tree.
+Pyramid uses a :term:`root factory` which, given the current request object, returns the root of the tree.
 Returning a different tree per request is completely valid.
 Below are two examples of factories that return a ``Resource`` instance as the root of the tree.

 .. code-block:: python